(Last Updated on : 31-12-2018)

 colonial administration, Sir Alexander Cunningham

 .
-He was provided support by the then Viceroy Canning
+He was provided support by the then Viceroy Lord Canning

 .
-At that point of time, the ASI used to serve the area of Afghanistan also.
-The head-office of the Survey was located at the Railway
+The head-office of Archaeological Survey of India was located at the Railway

 , it came under the Ancient Monuments and Archaeological Sites and Remains Act of 1958.
 However, the Archaeological Survey of India is actually the present form of the Asiatic Society